ilbers/isar/doc/user_manual.md

 ### Cross Support for Imagers

-If `ISAR_CROSS_COMPILE = "1"`, the imager and optional compression tasks run in the host buildchroot instead of the target buildchroot.
+If `ISAR_CROSS_COMPILE = "1"`, the imager and optional compression tasks run in the host schroot rootfs instead of the target one.
 This gives a significant speedup when compressing the generated image, as the compression is not emulated.